← The Skylift Journal

 The total cost is the same.
 Subscription pricing just makes it visible up front, instead of arriving in pieces over the next 12 months.

-What you actually get at $499/mo in Tampa
+What you actually get on a subscription plan in Tampa

-What is not included at $499/mo: full brand identity work, custom illustration, e-commerce with more than around 30 products, and integrations with niche industry software.
+What is not included on the standard plans: full brand identity work, custom illustration, e-commerce with more than around 30 products, and integrations with niche industry software.
 Those exist on quote.

 Three things we see Tampa business owners pay for that they shouldn't have to: